-As of the date hereof, 3,906,250 Bonus Warrants have been issued and are outstanding.
+As of the date hereof, 3,906,250 Bonus Warrants are issued and outstanding.
 Each Bonus Warrant entitles the lender under the Corporation's Credit Facility to purchase one (1) Common Share at an exercise price of CAD\$0.40, with such entitlement expiring on August 31, 2025.